stanford-oval/node-smtlib/README.md

 solver.checkSat().then(([sat, assignment]) => ...).catch((e) => ...);
 ```

-The solver also includes code to interact with a locally installed
+The library also includes code to interact with a locally installed
 CVC4, as an external process.